iotexproject/product-changelog/depinscan/README.md

 # DePINscan Changelog

 ## 2023-12-15
-- Improves the query speed and reduces the query memory
+- Improves the query speed and reduces the query memory[WIP]

 ## 2023-12-08
 - sync token mimo markets data to depinscan